-This printable free polar bear template is perfect for creating winter crafts with your child.
+This printable free polar bear template is perfect for creating some fun winter crafts with your child.

-Polar bear activities are really popular at for people looking at arctic animals but you can also use them as part of looking at the environment or a wider topic on animals
+Polar bear activities are really popular for people looking at arctic animals during the winter season but you can also use them as part of looking at the environment or a wider topic on animals

-We have two different templates which are perfect for using with your child no matter what your reason and as always we’ll be sharing lots of craft and activity ideas that you could do using them.
+We have two different templates that you can download which are perfect for using with your child no matter what your reason and as always we’ll be sharing lots of craft and activity ideas that you could do using them.

 What You'll Find on This Page